 The problem is that a lot of businesses simply don't care about their business cards and therefore, don't put enough time and effort into creating them.
-However, it's my belief that your business cards are one of the most important marketing materials that your business will utilise, so it needs to be simple, to-the-point and most of all, eye-catching.
+However, it's Our belief at fastprint that your business cards are one of the most important marketing materials that your business will utilise, so it needs to be simple, to-the-point and most of all, eye-catching.

-To give you a bit of inspiration for your business cards, I've rounded up a few of my all-time favourite beautiful, yet minimalistic business card designs.
+To give you a bit of inspiration for your business cards, We've rounded up a few of my all-time favourite beautiful, yet minimalistic business card designs.

 #1 - Stephan De Wolf